guesswho1234/Rex/deployment.md

 heroku cli command:
 heroku buildpacks:set -a APP_NAME https://github.com/virtualstaticvoid/heroku-buildpack-r

-# order is important
-heroku buildpacks:set -a APP_NAME https://github.com/virtualstaticvoid/heroku-buildpack-r
+# Poppler buildpack
+To be able to use the pdftools package we need poppler to be available.
+For this we additionally need to add the following buildpack as well.

+heroku cli command:
 heroku buildpacks:add --index 1 -a APP_NAME https://github.com/amitree/heroku-buildpack-poppler

-# things i tried
+# order of buildpacks is important - poppler should be first

+# error when building
 remote:        foundpkgs: pdftools, /tmp/RtmpbKzL0T/downloaded_packages/pdftools_3.4.0.tar.gz
 remote:        files: /tmp/RtmpbKzL0T/downloaded_packages/pdftools_3.4.0.tar.gz
 remote:        * installing *source* package âpdftoolsâ ...